 Business insurance that provides financial compensation to the business as protection against financial losses that may arise in the event of the death or extended incapacity of a critical member of the business.

 Based on the stage of the startup, some coverages may not be applicable or appropriate.
 The entrepreneur may choose other alternatives to address the risk involved, or not to address it at all.
 Ultimately, the investor will consider the entrepreneur’s approach and judge if they are properly mitigating startup risks.
-This assessment impacts their view of the entrepreneur’s judgement and approach to issues.
-These conclusions will likely impact the investors’ ultimate investment decision.
+This assessment impacts their view of the entrepreneur’s judgment and approach to issues.
+These conclusions will likely impact investors’ ultimate investment decision.

 NOTE: This article may discuss issues for which legal advice should be considered prior to a decision or agreement with a third party.
 Note that the author is not an attorney, and FundingSage is not a law firm.
 FundingSage’s employees and affiliates do not provide legal advice.
 We recommend you seek the services of an attorney if legal advice is required.